 For instance, let’s assume that the other driver was using their work cell phone for an issue related to their job.
 This could mean that you would be able to file a suit against the person’s employee, as the employee’s fulfillment of their work duties was a direct cause of your accident.

-Some victims of car accidents involving teen drivers have made the case that their parents hold responsibility as they provided their child with the cell phone that influenced the accident.
+Some car accidents involving teen drivers have made the case that their parents hold responsibility as they provided their child with the cell phone that influenced the accident.

 Hire an Attorney

 Moving on with your life after a car accident caused by cell phone can be very difficult if you’ve suffered a major injury.
 If you’ve been harmed in a car accident and want to file a personal injury suit, you should consult with a car accident attorney from Heuser & Heuser, L.L.P.